MinMehar/Individual_Project/README.md

     This creates our third table comparing patient age and tumor size

     This creates our third table as "uterine_table_3.rds"" in the output folder

+code/04_curve.R

+    This creates our binomial logistic regression curve comparing risk and tumor size.

 code/decision_boundary.R